About the monument

-The Third Michigan in the Battle of Gettysburg
+The 3rd Michigan Infantry in the Battle of Gettysburg

 See Lt.
 Colonel Pierce’s Official Report of the 3rd Michigan in the Battle of Gettysburg